thebungler/EroWrite/README.md

-# EroWrite
+# stimuwrite-example-addon
-A Stimuwrite addon adding buttplug.io support
+ A template/example for building an addon for StimuWrite

+Documentation of some sort coming soon...